Georgia Tech Yellow Jackets men's basketball: NCAA tournament results

 The Yellow Jackets have appeared in the NCAA tournament 17 times.
 Their combined record is 23–17.

 NIT results

 The Yellow Jackets have appeared in the National Invitation Tournament (NIT) nine times.
-Their combined record is 13–9.
+Their combined record is 14–10.

 Coaches

 Players

 Many famous and talented players have played with the Yellow Jackets.
 Dennis Scott was the 1990 National Player of the Year and the 1990 ACC Player of the Year, Jarrett Jack was the 2005 Basketball Times All-South player.

 A notable fictitious player for the Yellow Jackets is eternal Tech student George P. Burdell, who is officially listed in team media guides as having earned three letters (1956–58).

+Basketball Hall of Famers

+Georgia Tech has one alumnus in the Basketball Hall of Fame, Chris Bosh who played at Tech from 2002–2003.